-One issue of particular concern to me is the limitation in section 209 of the waiver from the State preemption provision for automobile emission standards only for the State of California . . . .
-I believe, communities and States with substantial cleanup problems should be allowed the option of protecting the public in their jurisdiction by requiring accelerated cleanup [through California standards].
+One issue of particular concern to me is the limitation in section 209 of the waiver from the State preemption provision for automobile emission standards only for the State of California I believe, communities and States with substantial cleanup problems should be allowed the option of protecting the public in their jurisdiction by requiring accelerated cleanup [through California standards].
 (S.R.
 98-127, p.93.)
 (Emphasis added.)

-Thus, the relevant House and Senate Reports demonstrate that the potential opt-ins envisioned under what would become CAA section 177 were intended to be available only to those States that were still predicted to be in nonattainment with the NAAQS, and so were compelled to adopt more stringent California mobile sources standards as components of their accelerated NAAQS-attainment efforts, specifically as plan provisions in their SIPs.
-In that regard, the underlying premise for California's ability to seek a waiver of federal preemption under section 209(b) of the CAA is that the State faces "compelling and extraordinary" air quality challenges.
+Thus, the relevant House and Senate Reports demonstrate that the potential opt-ins envisioned under what would become CAA section 177 were intended to apply only to those States that were still predicted to be in nonattainment with the NAAQS, and so were compelled to adopt more stringent California mobile sources standards as components of their accelerated NAAQS-attainment efforts, specifically as plan provisions in their SIPs.
+The underlying premise for California's ability to seek a waiver of federal preemption under section 209(b) of the CAA is that the State faces "compelling and extraordinary" air quality challenges.
 (42 U.S.C. §7543(b)(1)(B).)
-That same underlying premise necessarily carries over under section 177 for potential opt-in States as well.
+That same premise carries over under section 177 for potential opt-in States as well.
+Where a State does not face its own similar compelling air quality needs, the opt-in afforded under Section 177 - and the implicit waiver of the otherwise controlling provisions of federal preemption that apply for vehicles that move in interstate commerce - is simply not available.

 It is clear from all of the foregoing that a State's opt-in to California regulations under Section 177 is authorized only when the California regulations at issue are necessary components of the State's NAAQS attainment demonstration.
+Again, that is simply not the case here.